Apr. 11 – 19, 2020

 Number of days:

-- During this seven-night journey, trace the rich history of the city’s African-American community on specially designed walking tours and talks, watch a documentary about the African-American influence in 1920s’ and 1930s’ Paris and meet the filmmakers for a Q&A session, and listen to the music that entranced the city at a jazz concert.
+- Trace the rich history of the city’s African-American community on specially designed walking tours and talks, and watch a documentary about the African-American influence in 1920s’ and 1930s’ Paris.

-- Enjoy quintessential Parisian experiences: the cuisine, a Seine cruise and traveling on the Métro.
+- Along the way, enjoy quintessential Parisian experiences: the cuisine, a Seine cruise, a Louvre tour, and traveling on the Métro.

 - This small-group program, ideal for active travelers, features first-class accommodations and an extensive meal plan, including wine with dinner.